MalekBoudiaf/packages-filter-stream/README.md

 # packages-filter-stream
-A pipe and filter stream for filtering packages from an API implemented using Akka streams and Scala
+A pipe and filter stream for filtering packages from an API based on a predefined criteria implemented using Akka streams and Scala